changxin-ge/agent-in-a-day-with-watsonx-orchestrate/README.md

 Ever spent hours combing through two nearly identical contracts, just to find that one sneaky clause that changed everything?

 In this hands-on bootcamp, we’ll show you how to let AI do the heavy lifting.
-Discover how IBM’s watsonx Orchestrate Intelligent Document Processing (IDP) and AI Agent can revolutionize document comparison, turning a tedious manual task into a fast and reliable workflow.
+Discover how IBM’s watsonx Orchestrate AI Agent can revolutionize document comparison, turning a tedious manual task into a fast and reliable workflow.

 ## 🧠 What You’ll Learn

 In this session, you’ll:
-* Understand the fundamentals of document comparison within the IDP pipeline.
-* Learn how to orchestrate workflows in watsonx Orchestrate using a custom AI Agents.
+* Learn how to orchestrate workflows in watsonx Orchestrate using a custom AI Agent and tool.
 * Extract document differences through chatting to the agent.
 * Discuss the possibility of using additional pre-built agents.

 ## 💼 Use Case: Contract Review Accelerator

-Imagine you’re part of a procurement team reviewing two versions of a vendor contract:
+Imagine you’re part of a legal team reviewing two versions of a vendor contract:
 * Version A from last quarter
 * Version B just received today

-Instead of manually comparing every clause, your watsonx Orchestrate IDP flow automatically:
+Instead of manually comparing every clause, your watsonx Orchestrate agent works for you:
-1. Extracts structured data (clauses, dates, terms) using document understanding models.
+1. Extracts document terms.
-2. Feeds the content to an AI comparison agent, which applies semantic matching and highlights critical differences (e.g., pricing, liability, renewal terms).
+2. Feeds the content to the agent, which applies semantic matching and highlights critical differences (e.g., pricing, liability, renewal terms).
 3. Generates a summary report for immediate review.

 In minutes, you’ll know what changed, why it matters, and what to do next.